-estimated 3,000 per protherhood buttons" to current civil rights activi-primarily teen-agers, raise funds for civil rightstites in the South.
-Freedom spected to attend a activities in the South and songs will be led by folk Minnesota.
+An estimated 3,000 persons, primarily teen-agers, raise funds for civil-rights ties in the South, Freedom are expected to attend a activities in the South and songs will be led by folk and in the athletic stadium at the College of St. Thomas, St. Paul.